robert-dorna/Tangler/README.md

 * Every item can have required and optional fields, with content (full or some part) encrypted & protected if needed.
 * What kind of content is allowed where (date, check, text, number etc.) is also definable.
 * Items and lists can be self updating, sync with external programs and be used interchangeably with those programs.
-* Instead of syncing with external programs and services you can sync with [Tangle Cloud](https://cyber.harvard.edu/projectvrm/Privacy_Manifesto) to be sure your data is yours and only yours.
+* Instead of syncing with external programs and services you can sync with [Tangler Cloud](https://cyber.harvard.edu/projectvrm/Privacy_Manifesto) to be sure your data is yours and only yours.

 #### Example use cases